Headspace Redesign

 What?

-A redesign of Headspace's search experience to make meditation content easier to browse and discover.
+A redesign of Headspace's search experience to make mindfulness content easier to browse and discover.

 For who?

-Everyday users who felt overwhelmed by too many choices and struggles to find the right sessions quickly.
+Everyday users who felt overwhelmed by the large content library and struggled to find the right sessions.

 My role